-- 1) I have received a copy of the Rural Community Foundation's Confidentiality Policy
+- 1) A Copy of the Rural Community Foundation's Confidentiality Policy has been made available on RCFNS web page.

-- 2) I have read and understand the Policy
+- 2) I have read and understand the Policy.

 - 3) I agree to abide by the Policy.

 I agree that all confidential information, including grant files, contribution files, donor records and lists, letters, contracts, agreements, notes, reports, memoranda used as part of my work with the Foundation will be kept confidential and during my time with the Foundation and thereafter, and that this material will remain the property of the Foundation.